 Happy hair days!

 Permanent hair color can be used as a toner if you are in a pinch.
 Avoid using this method as your go-to toner.
+Using permanent toner can add unwanted lift to the hair and cause it to be a lighter level than you intended.

 You can mix toner with hair dye.
 If you are not a hairstylist, avoid this at-home dying method.
 Mixing toner with hair dye requires extensive knowledge of how to mix the two while adhering to the proper ratios.

-Making toner at home with hair dye requires you to follow instructions of the dye carefully, and it requires you to know what color you need to use.
+Making toner at home with hair dye requires you to follow the instructions of the dye carefully, and it requires you to know what color you need to use.

 Here are a couple of guidelines to follow when picking the color for you: